Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Background

 \subsection{Provider Utility Measurement}

-The order in which items are ranked by a ranking system can have a significant impact on the income generated by these providers.
-A fair ranking system ensures that items with similar quality (i.e., relevance) receive comparable treatment, ultimately aiming to provide item providers with similar earnings for items of similar relevance.
+The order in which items are ranked by a ranking system can have a significant impact on the income generated by item providers.
+A fair ranking system should ensure that items with similar quality, i.e., relevance, receive comparable treatment, ultimately aiming to provide item providers with similar earnings for items of similar relevance.
 In addition to ensuring the effectiveness of the ranking system from the user's perspective, it is also important to consider fairness towards items and item providers from the provider's perspective.
-The most commonly employed fairness metric in current online ranking algorithms is \textbf{Exposure Fairness}.
-Exposure fairness treats exposure (defined via cumulative examination probabilities) as a proxy for provider utility.
-Here is a commonly used formula for exposure fairness \cite{oosterhuis2021computationally}: